Palestinians: Literature

 Palestinian literature forms part of the wider genre of Arabic literature.
 Unlike its Arabic counterparts, Palestinian literature is defined by national affiliation rather than territorially.
 For example, Egyptian literature is the literature produced in Egypt.
 This too was the case for Palestinian literature up to the 1948 Arab-Israeli war, but following the Palestinian Exodus of 1948 it has become "a literature written by Palestinians" regardless of their residential status.

 Contemporary Palestinian literature is often characterized by its heightened sense of irony and the exploration of existential themes and issues of identity.
 References to the subjects of resistance to occupation, exile, loss, and love and longing for homeland are also common.
-Palestinian literature can be intensely political, as underlined by writers like Salma Khadra Jayyusi and novelist Liana Badr, who have mentioned the need to give expression to the Palestinian "collective identity" and the "just case" of their struggle.
+Palestinian literature can be intensely political, as underlined by writers such as Salma Khadra Jayyusi and novelist Liana Badr, who have mentioned the need to give expression to the Palestinian "collective identity" and the "just case" of their struggle.
 There is also resistance to this school of thought, whereby Palestinian artists have "rebelled" against the demand that their art be "committed".
 Poet Mourid Barghouti for example, has often said that "poetry is not a civil servant, it's not a soldier, it's in nobody's employ."
 Rula Jebreal's novel Miral tells the story of Hind al-Husseini's effort to establish an orphanage in Jerusalem after the 1948 Arab–Israeli War, the Deir Yassin massacre, and the establishment of the state of Israel.

 Since 1967, most critics have theorized the existence of three "branches" of Palestinian literature, loosely divided by geographic location: 1) from inside Israel, 2) from the occupied territories, 3) from among the Palestinian diaspora throughout the Middle East.

 Hannah Amit-Kochavi recognizes only two branches: that written by Palestinians from inside the State of Israel as distinct from that written outside (ibid., p.
 11).
 She also posits a temporal distinction between literature produced before 1948 and that produced thereafter.
 In a 2003 article published in Studies in the Humanities, Steven Salaita posits a fourth branch made up of English language works, particularly those written by Palestinians in the United States, which he defines as "writing rooted in diasporic countries but focused in theme and content on Palestine."